whad-team/whad-client/doc/source/cli/btmesh/btmesh-provisionee.rst

     wbtmesh-provisionee [running]> app_keys remove 1 0
     Successfully removed AppKey with index 1 bound to NetKey 0

 Finally, to send an AppKey to a distant node (with their DevKey), use the `send` command.
-See how to list and manage distant nodes in the :ref:`nodes_command`.
+See how to list and manage distant nodes in the :ref:`provisionee_nodes_command`.

 .. code-block:: text